 Veterans Access, Choice and Accountability Act of 2014

 The following individuals shall be charged a rate of tuition not to exceed the in-state rate for tuition and fees purposes:

 Anyone described above while he or she remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters or terms) at the same school.
-The person so described must have enrolled in the school prior to the expiration of the three year period following discharge or release as described above and must be using educational benefits under either chapter 30 or chapter 33, of title 38, United States Code
+The person so described must be using educational benefits under either chapter 30, chapter 31 or chapter 33, of title 38, United States Code

 Anyone using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9)) who lives in Virginia while attending a school located in Virginia (regardless of his/her formal state of residence)

 Anyone using transferred Post-9/11 G.I.
 Bill benefits (38 U.S.C. § 3319) who lives in Virginia while attending a school located in Virginia (regardless of his/her formal state of residence) and the transferor is a member of the uniformed service who is serving on active duty